heymiguel/loblaw-test/README.md

 Library for API: `Axios`

-CSS Caveats: Modular CSS scoped to each component via JSX

 CSS Framework used: `bulma.io`

+CSS Caveats: Modular CSS (in case bulma needed overriding) scoped to each component via JSX.